 5. Attempt all the questions

-We know that there is no negative marking for wrong answers in the board exams.
+We know that there is no negative marking for wrong answers in board exams.
 So don’t be afraid to answer the questions about which you are confused, as you have nothing to lose.
 Read the question very carefully.
 Re-read the question.
 Try to understand the genre of the question and what it demands.
 If you know the answer, then write it.
 If you don't, then use your brain and make a smart guess.
-Examiners are always looking for technical terms or points where they may be able to give you marks.
+Examiners are always looking for technical terms or appropriate keywords where they may give you marks.

 6. Don’t decorate the answer sheet